k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/07_LU_flow.md

  ![](/academy/Training_Level_1/03_fabric_basic_LU/images/fabric_main_flow_05.png)

-You have just set up your Fabric project, configured its components and defined the interfaces for a Customer 360 view.
+You have just set up your Fabric project, configured its components and interfaces.
 Based on the business requirements, let’s look at your next steps:

-Understanding how to model data retrieval, storage and its view options.

-What should be considered?

 - Defining the Digital Entity based on data consumption requirements.
 - Modeling the LU based on the defined Digital Entity.